Torre Platea: Concept

 Designed by Balcázar Arquitectos, the building is located in the n the Reserva Territorial Atlixcáyotl district of Puebla.
 The building's identity was aimed to be observable through the modern and bold design, allowing it to speak for itself, permitting younger individuals to experience contemporary and appealing environments.
 Originating from a cutting-edge advancement, it boasts a modern and lively design.
 The concept for the tower's development is inspired by the way a crystal reflects light.

 Tania Cañizo Ríos, an internal sales consultant at Grupo JV, states that the Platea tower design is inspired by diamond cuts, boasting a modern and daring look that has made it a standout landmark in Puebla.
 A key aspect of its design is its direct link to key locations in Angelópolis: from Bulevar del Niño Poblano, Las Ánimas, Bulevar Atlixco, Zavaleta, Sonata, and La Noria, and it's also conveniently close to the Comprehensive Services Center (CIS).

 Architecture

 The building features 32 levels housing offices, amenities, and commercial spaces, reflecting current trends in corporate construction that support organizational expansion and enhancement.
 Due to the layout of the city, the Platea tower can be seen from different locations such as Cholula, La Paz, and Puebla, making it easier for businesses located in the tower to be identified externally.

 The tower includes 2 underground floors and 6 levels above ground for parking, accommodating 545 vehicles.
 The first floor features a lobby, two business spaces, and a coworking section available to all occupants.
 The tower's facilities, including a spacious terrace, are located on the first floor.
 There are a combined 165 offices between level 2 and level 32.
-The offices can differ by gross usable area between 61.70 to 128.30 m2.
+The offices can differ by gross usable area between 61.70 and 128.30 m2.